yyknight/NTIRE2019_EDRN/README.md

   * CUDA9.0
   * cuDNN7.1

-Our code is tested on Ubuntu 16.04 environment with a NVIDIA GTX 1080Ti GPU.
+Our code is tested on Ubuntu 16.04 environment with an NVIDIA GTX 1080Ti GPU.

 ## Dataset
 Please download the dataset from [here](https://competitions.codalab.org/competitions/21439#participate), and then put the downloaded dataset into ntire file.